YangLu1031/cloud-builders/Beta/git/README.md

 # git

-This `git` builder is based on the `gcr.io/google.com/cloudsdktool/cloud-sdk` image supplied by the Google Cloud SDK team and configured to run `git` using [Application Default Credentials](https://cloud.google.com/docs/authentication/production) when
+This `git` build step is based on the `gcr.io/google.com/cloudsdktool/cloud-sdk` image supplied by the Google Cloud SDK team and configured to run `git` using [Application Default Credentials](https://cloud.google.com/docs/authentication/production) when